I have a child who is two-years-old and has constipation problems. I need solutions for this.

 Stick with no more than 2 to 3 six-ounce cups of milk a day.
 Exceeding this amount may encourage more constipation.
 It's thought that constipation due to dairy products may be a form of allergy to the protein in milk; the sugar component (lactose) and fat percentage doesn't seem to make a difference in constipation.

 If your child is still constipated with 2 to 3 cups of milk a day, cut back to 1 to 2 cups daily.
-If s/he is still having trouble with constipation, try a different source of calcium, protein, and fat; you can try soy or rice milk, although soy can often be an allergy source in children, as well.
+If they are still having trouble with constipation, try a different source of calcium, protein, and fat; you can try soy or rice milk, although soy can often be an allergy source in children, as well.

 Schedule some potty time